,

 You can spread your payment over 12 months by Direct Debit.
 You need to:

 Interest will be applied to the outstanding amount.
-You can use the tool by signing in with your Government Gateway user ID and password.
+You can sign pay your tax bill by signing into your Government Gateway account.

-You might still be able to use Time to Pay if you owe more than £30,000 or need more than 12 months, but you’ll need to call the helpline instead.
+You might still be able to use Time to Pay if you owe more than £30,000 or need more than 12 months, but you’ll need to contact HMRC.
+First, try using HMRC’s chatbot for support.
+If not you can call 0300 200 3401 (Monday to Friday, 8am-6pm).

-You’ll also need to call if you owe other non-Self Assessment taxes.
+You’ll also need to contact HMRC if you owe other non-Self Assessment taxes.

 What if I can’t pay my tax bill?